hoverboard88/HoverboardStudios.com/wp-content/plugins/feedpress/readme.txt

 3. Configure your feed from the new FeedPress Settings submenu

 == Changelog ==

+= 1.7.2 =
+* Now pings every configured feeds when publishing a new post.

+= 1.7.1 =
+* Remove use of anonymous function feature that is not available with old PHP versions.

 = 1.7 =
 * Automatic syncing of your feed URLs and hostnames.